Sapphirine/Yelp_Recommendation/README.md

 - Yelp_Pittsburgh.py contains the data processing and making recommendations for Pittsburgh users
 - Yelp_Madison.py contains the data processing and making recommendations for Madison users

+______________________
+# Description for running code

+1. First, download the data from the [Yelp data set](https://www.yelp.com/dataset_challenge/dataset).
+2. Second, run Yelp_get.py to parse the data.
+3. Third, run Yelp_save.py to save the data into another json,pickle and csv files
+4. Fourth, run Yelp_Madison.py, Yelp_Pittsburgh.py and run Yelp_Edinburgh.py to get restaurants and users and also their past ratings for these specific cities.
+5. Finally, run Yelp_main.py, and combine the scores given by mix collaborative filtering algorithm and review analysis to calculate the final score for users and make recommendations for users.
+6. Then use iOS projects (objective-c) code to build the application.